A Look At The 2024 Supercopa de Espana Prize Money On Offer

 The final of the Supercopa de Espana, featuring Real Madrid vs FC Barcelona, will be played at the King Saud University Stadium in Riyadh, Saudi Arabia.
 The match will be held on Sunday, 14 January starting 10 PM Arabia Standard Time.

-In India, the match will start at 12:30 AM local time on Monday, 15 January.
+In Hong Kong, the match will start at 3 AM local time on Monday, 15 January.

 (Main Image Credits: Real Madrid C.F./Instagram and FC Barcelona/Instagram; Featured Image Credits: Real Madrid C.F./Instagram)